He Shou Wu Root: Blood Builder, Ultimate Health, and Longevity

 This includes a 2012 study where the use of he shou wu visibly increased the lifespan of a test subject.

-HE SHOU WU HELPS BALANCE HIGH BLOOD PRESSURE
+HELPS BALANCE HIGH BLOOD PRESSURE

 As a blood builder, can he shou wu really help lower blood pressure?